A visa is required. We can assist in processing this document.

 - Super Rush Processing: 48 hours

 The Malaysia Tourist e-Visa is valid for a period of 90 days after issued.
 This means you must enter Malaysia within this period.

 Applicants must have their passport be valid for at least six months from the planned date of entry.

-The Malaysia e-Visa allows for multiple entries for Indian Citizens and single entry for all other eligible citizens, with a max stay allowed of 30 days per entry.
+The Malaysia e-Visa allows for Multiple Entry for Indian Citizens and Single Entry for all other eligible citizens, with a max stay allowed of 30 days Per Entry

 Yes, all international travelers should ensure that they hold a valid Malaysia visa before they travel to Malaysia.